ThyLor/Channel-Coding-Project/README.md

 # Channel-Coding-Project
 ## 1) LDPC codes
 Low-Density Parity-Check (LDPC) codes are a block codes: i.e., collection of binary vectors of fixed length.
 A regular LDPC code has the property that every code digit is contained in the same number of equations and each equation contains the same number of code symbols.
-An LDPC can be represented using a bipartite graph, allowing the decoding phase to be execute via the Message-Passing algorithm.
+An LDPC can be represented using a bipartite graph, allowing the decoding phase to be executed via the Message-Passing algorithm.
+See Sec.
+2 of [1] for further information.

 ## 2) This work
 The purpose of this repo is to implement the LDPC encoding and decoding phase of the G.hn ITU G9960 standard proposed by the ITU-T.